MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/low-bandwidth-mode.md

     ![Side-by-side screenshots of Dynamics 365 Remote Assist on mobile and Microsoft Teams, showing annotations on the snapshot on both screens.](./media/low-bandwidth-4.jpg "Annotate")

 > [!NOTE]
-> The low-bandwidth feature is not supported in group calling scenarios.
+> The low-bandwidth feature is not supported in group-calling scenarios.